nguyenkhois/library/javascript/README.md

 Example
 ````
+// Install this package g-jslib from npmjs.com or include direct the file string-prototypes.js
 import 'g-jslib';

 const stringInput = "The slice() method creates a new array.
 It does not remove any elements from the source array.";